Vani Nilakantan, PhD

 Manager of Cardiology Research at Aurora Health Care

-David Krum is the manager of Cardiology Research and oversees the operation of the Electrophysiology Basic Research Laboratory at Aurora Sinai Medical Center.
+David Krum is Manager of Cardiology Research and oversees the operation of the Electrophysiology Basic Research Laboratory at Aurora Sinai Medical Center.
 Mr. Krum earned his master’s degree in Electrical Engineering and Computer Science with an emphasis in Biomedical Engineering at Marquette University, where he did research into biphasic waveforms for implantable cardioverter/defibrillators.
-He has worked extensively in the area of cardiac electrophysiology research for approximately 24 years and is author or coauthor on more than 110 peer-reviewed articles, abstracts and book chapters.
+He has worked extensively in the area of cardiac electrophysiology research for over 20 years and is author or coauthor on numerous peer-reviewed articles, abstracts and book chapters.